 Bullying off the school premises

-Schools are not directly responsible for bullying that occurs off the premises, but we know that bullying can occur outside the school gates and on journeys to and from school, particularly safeguarding.
+Schools are not directly responsible for bullying that occurs off the premises, but we know that bullying can occur outside the school gates and on journeys to and from school.
 The bullying may be done by pupils from our own school, by pupils from other schools or by people who are not at school at all.
 Where a pupil or parent tells us about bullying off the school premises we may:

 talk to pupils about how to avoid or handle bullying outside of school;